scmacdon/Photo/Readme.md

 **Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.

+#### Topics

++ Prerequisites
++ Understand the AWS Photo Analyzer application.
++ Create an IntelliJ project named SpringPhotoAnalyzer.
++ Add the POM dependencies to your project.
++	Create the Java classes.
++	Package the project into a Jar file.
++	Deploy the application to the AWS Elastic Beanstalk.

+## Prerequisites

+To follow along with the tutorial, you need the following:

++ An AWS Account.
++ A Java IDE (for this tutorial, the IntelliJ IDE is used).
++ Java 1.8 JDK.
++ Maven 3.6 or higher.
++ A S3 bucket named **photos**.
+For information, see [creating a S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).